Scrounger/ioBroker.openmediavault/README.md

 **Tests:** ![Test and Release](https://github.com/Scrounger/ioBroker.openmediavault/workflows/Test%20and%20Release/badge.svg)

-## openmediavault adapter for ioBroker
+## OpenMediaVault adapter for ioBroker

 This adapter allows to read informations from your OpenMediaVault using the rpc interface.